 Below the abstract 3 to 6 keywords must be mentioned.
-Keywords can consist of one or a few words.
-In using these keywords and the title, one should be able to find the report in a database.
-The keywords have to be specific enough and should cover the content of the report.
-For example, the words 'brain' and 'neuron' might be words that you use in your report, but they are too generic to be used as a keyword (i.e. these words are present in almost all papers concerning neurobiology).
+Keywords can consist of one or a few words that are cover the content of the report.
+In using these keywords and the title or the report, one should be able to find the report in a database.
+To make optimum use of the limited amount of words preferred in the title and keywords, keywords are specific and informative terms that have not already been used in the title.

+• For example, the words 'brain' and 'neuron' might be words that you use in your report, but they are too generic to be used as a keyword (i.e. these words are present in almost all papers concerning neurobiology).

 A good way to come up with keywords is to think of what words you would use in a search engine (e.g. Google Scholar) to find your paper.
 Often one of the keywords is the model organism you work with.
-To make optimum use of the limited amount of words preferred in the title and keywords, the keywords are terms that have not already been used in the title.
+Another way to come up with proper keywords is to check what keywords are used in the literature references you use to write your report.